 1. When you have grown in the wrong direction

 Some companies grow randomly and opportunistically.
 This type of growth isn’t sustainable.
-Typically, it leads to what Bryony Thomas, author of Watertight Marketing calls, “Profit Leak 14, The Wrong Kind of Work”.
+It very often leads to your business doing the wrong type of work for the wrong type of client.

 If you are in this place, where you have developing opportunistically, then growing from this position is dangerous; you’ll grow in the wrong direction.
 Instead, you need to stop.
 Think.
 Realign the company.
 Then start to grow from there.